discretegames/runmany/README.md

 RunMany has built-in support for the following languages:

-> Ada, Bash, Batch, C, C#, C++, Dart, Fortran, Go, Groovy, Haskell, Java, JavaScript, Julia, Kotlin, Lisp, Lua, MIPS, Pascal, Perl, PHP, PowerShell, Python, Python 2, R, Racket, Ruby, Rust, Scala, TypeScript, VBScript, Visual Basic
+> Ada, Bash, Batch, C, C#, C++, Dart, Fortran, Go, Groovy, Haskell, Java, JavaScript, Julia, Kotlin, Lisp, Lua, MIPS, Pascal, Perl, PHP, PowerShell, Print, Python, Python 2, R, Racket, Ruby, Rust, Scala, TypeScript, VBScript, and Visual Basic

 Meaning, if you already have one of these languages installed, there's a good chance it will work in RunMany automatically.

+- `Print` is a utility language that simply prints the code content to stdout.
+- `MIPS` expects `mars.jar` to be in the current working directory.

 It also has a special language called `Print` that simply prints the code content to stdout.